Cray-HPE/docs-csm/install/bootstrap_livecd_usb.md

 # Bootstrap PIT Node from LiveCD USB

 The Pre-Install Toolkit (PIT) node needs to be bootstrapped from the LiveCD.
-There are two media available to bootstrap the PIT node--the RemoteISO or a bootable USB device.
+There are two media available to bootstrap the PIT node: the RemoteISO or a bootable USB device.
 This procedure describes using the USB device.
 If not using the USB device, see [Bootstrap PIT Node from LiveCD Remote ISO](bootstrap_livecd_remote_iso.md).

 There are 5 overall steps that provide a bootable USB with SSH enabled, capable of installing Shasta v1.5 (or higher).

-### Topics
+## Topics
    1. [Download and Expand the CSM Release](#download-and-expand-the-csm-release)
    1. [Create the Bootable Media](#create-the-bootable-media)
    1. [Configuration Payload](#configuration-payload)